Photo Scanning – The Spark for a Business

 After a couple of years we’d got the hang of adjusting scans to get a good result, restoring fading colours and our customers were really happy with the results.
 Originally I’d thought our clients would be people like me, people with a backlog of holiday slides or Christmas, birthday and graduation photos.
 In practice our clients were architects, designers, marketing companies and several universities.
 Although we get many clients from our local, Essex, area we’ve also spread out across the UK and into Europe / Scandinavia.

-So here we are, deeply immersed in bits, bytes, jpgs, tiffs, dpi and the marvels of CD and DVD burning.
+So here we are, not far from Maidstone, Kent, deeply immersed in bits, bytes, jpgs, tiffs, dpi and the marvels of CD and DVD burning.
 Having become scanning enthusiasts we have to resist the temptation to talk techno babble, so if you ring we’ll make sure we speak English.